Frequently Asked Questions

 The normal variation of the conductivity within even seemingly homogeneous geological areas can easily result in a 30 % difference of the amount of borehole meters one needs to drill for a given heat load!

 Without a Thermal Response Test one risk to either drill to few borehole meters resulting a poor performance, or to many, resulting in unnecessary costs.

-A Thermal Response Test is well spent money and in practise necessary to design a good Geothermal Energy solution!
+A Thermal Response Test is well spent money and in practise necessary to design a good Geoenergy solution!

 Other parameters measured during a Thermal Response Test, and also important for calculating the amount of borehole meters, are the undisturbed average temperature along the borehole and the so called borehole resistance, explained elsewhere.